 - Applicants with cognitive impairments may request specific instructions on portions of the interview process in advance.

-When it comes to actually conducting an interview, the guidelines are essentially the same as when interviewing any candidate.
+When it comes to conducting an interview, the guidelines are essentially the same as when interviewing any candidate.
 Below are some tips:

 - Relax and make the applicant feel relaxed.
 If the applicant has a visible disability or reveals a disability during the interview, concentrate on the job qualifications and not the disability.